patrodriguez108/p2-self-checkout/p2-self-checkout.md

 <h1>jQuery</h1>

 - What is jQuery?

+jQuery is a Javascript library that selects HTML and XML elements on a webpage

 - What does it allow us to do?

+jQuery allows us to manipulate the DOM

 - What are the common types of selectors we can use?

+$("#id") and $(".class")

 <h1>Event Handling</h1>

 - What are events?

+Events are actions that the web page performs when the user interacts with the page

 - How/Why do we bind events?

+We bind events by specifying which element on the web page is performing the event and perform a request and a response.

+We bind events because we would need to perform that request and manipulate the DOM based on the response that we receive.

 - What is event bubbling?

+Event bubbling is when an event is attempted to be bound, but the response that is meant to manipulate the DOM based off of that binding is not performed in the way that was intended.
+Instead the response manipulates several elements in the DOM, likely the parents and ancestors of the element that was originally intended to be manipulated.

 - What is event delegation?

+Event delegation is when an event handler is set up at a higher level.
+Rather than handling the event selecting a single element on the web page, a parent or ancestor is also selected to handle the event more specifically.

 - Why do we need to delegate events?

+We need to delegate events so that all elements on the webpage that we bind events to perform their intended functions regardless of whether or not they are on the web page when the document is ready.

 <h1>AJAX</h1>

 - What is AJAX?

+AJAX is a tool that utilizes objects in HTMLand/or XML that enables those who utilize AJAX to manipulate the DOM when the client makes requests and receives responses.
+Using AJAX will prevent the default state of HTTP requests and responses from occurring.
+Instead the user will be kept on the same page as AJAX deals with the requests and response objects, manipulating the DOM as requests are made and responses are sent.

 - What are the benefits of an AJAX request vs reloading the whole page?

+?
+The benefits of an AJAX request are that it provides a much smoother and quicker user experience, enabling the user to submit data and interact with the webpage instead of being directed to multiple pages.

 - What is the $.ajax() jQuery method actually doing for us?

+$.ajax() is performing an HTTP request, but in an "asynchronous" way, or in its own speed.

 - What are the common options that can be sent to the $.ajax() jQuery method and what are they used for?

+Method: the type of request that the request being sent is

+URL: the path of the request that is being sent

+Data: the data that is being sent within the request if the user is inputting data

 - When does the done / error callback actually execute?

+?
+The done/error callback executes after the request has been made and the response has been sent

 - How do we know that we've made an ajax request in our controller?

+?
+We know that we've made an ajax request in our controller when the response sends back data upon the done/error callback